aexmachina/es6-grubby-module-transpiler/README.md

 # ES6 Module Transpiler [![Build Status](https://travis-ci.org/square/es6-module-transpiler.png)](https://travis-ci.org/square/es6-module-transpiler)

+This fork provides the ability to disable `'use strict';` in the compiled modules.
+There's Broccoli plugin for this [here](https://github.com/aexmachina/broccoli-es6-concatenator).

 ES6 Module Transpiler is an experimental compiler that allows you to write your JavaScript using a subset of the current ES6 module syntax, and compile it into AMD or CommonJS modules.